dauxio/daux.io/docs/01_Features/Navigation_and_Sorting.md

 For example, `/docs/02_Examples` has a landing page for that section since there exists a `/docs/02_Examples/index.md` file.

 ## Sorting

-To sort your files and folders in a specific way, you can prefix them with a number and underscore, e.g. `/docs/01_Hello_World.md` and `/docs/05_Features.md` This will list *Hello World* before *Features*, overriding the default alpha-numeric sorting.
+To sort your files and folders in a specific way, you can prefix them with a number and underscore, e.g. `/docs/01_Hello_World.md` and `/docs/05_Features.md`.
+This will list *Hello World* before *Features*, overriding the default alpha-numeric sorting.
 The numbers will be stripped out of the navigation and urls.
 For the file `6 Ways to Get Rich`, you can use `/docs/_6_Ways_to_Get_Rich.md`

 You might also wish to stick certain links to the bottom of a page.
-You can do so by appending a '-' to the start of the filename, e.g. a new file `/docs/-Contact_Us.md` will always appear at the bottom of the current list.
+You can do so by prefixing the file name with a '-', e.g. a new file `/docs/-Contact_Us.md` will always appear at the bottom of the current list.
 Weights can also be added to further sort the bottom entries. e.g. `/docs/-01_Coming.md` will appear before `/docs/-02_Soon.md` but both will only appear after all positive or non-weighted files.

+It works the same for files prefixed with `+`.

+Page order priorities are like this:

+- `+` in front of the filename and numbers in front
+- `+` in front of the filename
+- The index page
+- Numbers in the front
+- Pages without prefix
+- `-` in front of the filename and numbers in front
+- `-` in front of the filename